AgustinJrG/Credit-Card-Tracker/README.md

 ### Purpose
 Within this tab the user will manually input a transaction for a credit card by selecting a card and inputting the necessary the info it asks for .

+## Future Features
+  - Give user desktop notification about upcoming due dates
+  - Have a spending graph for each card
+  - Use the Calendar View to display Subscription Dates.